mnukka/spring-security-base/readme.md

 ### Acceptance criteria remarks:
 Acceptance criteria #1 should be clarified.

-Acceptance criteria #4 has scope creep within it.
+Acceptance criteria #4 has scope creep

 ## Architecture ideas